 Posted on 24 September 2019

+A national study has identified five factors that bereaved people report as being important to them when planning a funeral.
 Knowing and fulfilling the funeral wishes of the person who died was a source of great comfort and trying to second guess the funeral plans of loved ones was a cause of uncertainty and conflict, the study revealed.

 The research, a collaboration between Dr Julie Rugg from the University of York’s Cemetery Research Group and Dr Sarah Jones from Full Circle Funerals, explored in detail the funeral experience of 50 individuals who had arranged, attended and participated in funerals.
 The report highlights the diverse needs of bereaved people.

-Dr Rugg said: “Last wishes don’t mean leaving a complete planned event: even just one single preference as to song, tone, reading, or ritual action is enough, or clearly saying what isn’t wanted.
-Friends and family were deeply comforted by meeting a last wish and could be distressed when this was not possible.”
+Dr Rugg said: 'Last wishes don’t mean leaving a complete planned event: even just one single preference as to song, tone, reading, or ritual action is enough, or clearly saying what isn’t wanted.
+Friends and family were deeply comforted by meeting a last wish and could be distressed when this was not possible.'